-The Universities and Social Enterprise Forum (USEF) is a collaborative initiative led by Social Enterprise Scotland (SES), in partnership with several universities and organisations.
-Its core objective is to foster a supportive ecosystem for social enterprise development in Scotland.
-This is achieved through a comprehensive approach encompassing research, knowledge sharing and practical development support.
+The Universities and Social Economy Forum (USEF) is a collaborative initiative led by Social Enterprise Scotland (SES), in partnership with universities and other research and support organisations.

 - Queen Margaret University